kanchan1427/daily-blogs/README.md

 ## View According to roles in the desk

 We were finding a way to generate/ update the view according to the role.
-We haven't found anything in the files of erpnext and on desk.
+We haven't found anything in the files of ErpGuru and on desk.
 Sowe have checked all the posts on the communutity related to this for the solution.
 In the community they are saying currently it is not possible to restrict the modules according to the roles.
 But we can do this for each user.Means if there is an instructor role  and we want to restrict the other modules for instructor role except the education module.This is not possible to do this for role.
 If there are 10 instructor users then we can do this for each user.